 Now that you know what your ideal candidate looks like, how will you measure for must-have competencies?
 A résumé, interview, and recommendations are great starting points, but for best results we recommend a time-tested, scientific method: assessment.

 New hire assessments allow you to test for critical thinking and problem-solving, as well as leadership potential and interpersonal skills.
-Once you put together your list of core organizational competencies, assessment can also help determine to what degree a new hire will fit in with your company’s culture.
+Once you put together your list of core organizational competencies, assessment can also help determine to what degree a new hire will contribute to your company’s culture.
 In short, assessments take much of the guesswork out of hiring by using empirical data and expert insight to determine the best candidates for your organization.

-3. Do you have an established onboarding procedure for new hires?
+3. Do you have an established integration procedure for new hires?

 Once you’ve secured your dream candidate, how are you setting her up to succeed?
 Have you given her the office tour, reviewed her training schedule, or sat down to share the mission and vision of your company?
 Remember that a new hire, even a great one, will likely still have her résumé out on the market.

-Once you’ve put together a clear description of your ideal hire, assessed your candidates, and provided a stellar onboarding experience to your new employee, you’ll greatly increase your team’s chances for success.
+Once you’ve put together a clear description of your ideal hire, assessed your candidates, and provided a stellar integration experience to your new employee, you’ll greatly increase your team’s chances for success.